dmeditor/dmeditor-lang/README.md

 Prototype of integrating DM Editor with languages, PHP as main.

-Main goal is to make it as a PHP project's "service / library for visual editing", with use cases like making compaign page visually.
+Main goal is to make it as a PHP project's "service / library for visual editing and rendering", with use cases like making compaign page visually.
 To achieve that, below should be supported:

 - Allow PHP (or template) to render DM Editor.
 - Allow PHP (or template) to make widget, which is loaded both in front site and admin editing.